KOTS

 Why the Yellow Line Matters to Bengaluru’s Commuters

 The Yellow Line addresses a critical gap in Bengaluru’s transport network.
-It connects the eastern and western parts and industrial areas to the city center, reducing travel times drastically.
+It connects the northern and southern parts and industrial areas to the city center, reducing travel times drastically.
 For IT professionals working in Electronics City, this metro line promises a stress-free daily commute.

 Conclusion